 The media likes to portray the holiday season as one of togetherness and selflessness.
 Holidays are advertised as a time of year when families come together and bond over communal activities like baking, shopping, and playing games.
-During the holidays, we strive to be the best versions of ourselves leading up to the New Year.
-Thanksgiving encourages us to pause and reflect on what we’re grateful for, and Christmas is a time for giving and helping others.
+During the holidays, you strive to be the best versions of yourself leading up to the New Year.
+Thanksgiving encourages you to pause and reflect on what we’re grateful for, and Christmas is a time for giving and helping others.
 These tropes make for feel-good media—but don’t always play out in real life.

 Unfortunately, the holidays are often a major source of stress for many people, and those who are down on their luck might be especially vulnerable to succumbing to the stress.
 Year after year, the fall and winter months see a surge in criminal activity.
 Theft crimes occur more often, as do other offenses that can put others’ lives in danger.
 Below are the top criminal charges filed during the holiday season.